RespiraWorks/Ventilator/software/utils/rpi_config/headless_pi.md

 ssh pi@raspberrypi.local
 ```
 where the password will be `raspberry`.
 The first command may throw an error, but that is ok.
 It is just to clear any old credentials.

 7. Now that you are on the `PI`, run `sudo raspi-config` and set the machine's hostname to be `rw-ventilator` or something more unique if you expect to have multiple of them on your network simultaneously.
 When exiting the configuration utility, don't reboot it just yet.
-8. Also on the `PI`:
+8Also on the `PI`:
 ```shell
 sudo adduser admin
 sudo usermod -aG sudo admin
 ```
 where you should provide it with an appropriate password, possibly `respira`.

-9. Now reboot the device.
+9. Reboot the device.
 10. Now log in to the new user and password:
 ```shell
 ssh-keygen -R rw-ventilator.local